Skip to content

 Tackle one home improvement project

-What about building a wood-fired outdoor pizza oven if you can’t think of a fun project your kids might enjoy?
-They’re simple enough to assemble, the kids will enjoy it, and most home kitchens are ill-suited to making delicious wood-fired pizza.
+If you can't think of a fun project your kids might enjoy, how about building a wood-fired outdoor pizza oven?
+It's simple enough to assemble; the kids will enjoy it, and most home kitchens are ill-suited to making delicious wood-fired pizza.

 Once that project is complete, you can always go back for more.
 If everyone had a great time, consider what's next on your list and tackle that.
 Once your ambition to improve your home outpaces your refund, see us about a home equity loan or line of credit, and we'll help you turn your house into the home of your dreams.